Fr4nk03/CS225-Final-Project/Project Proposal.md

 ### Algorithm 2: Tarjan's Algorithm

-Basic idea: A strongly connected component is the portion of a directed graph in which there is a path from each vertex to another vertex, and Tarjan’s algorithm can find all SCC's in a graph with one DFS traversal.
+Basic idea: A strongly connected component (SCC) is the portion of a directed graph in which there is a path from each vertex to another vertex, and Tarjan’s algorithm can find all SCC's in a graph with one DFS traversal.

-Function input:
+Function input: A directed graph.

-Function output:
+Function output: A set of strongly connected components.

 Function efficiency: